selwynpolit/d9book/book/nodes-and-fields.md

 ## Set a formatted text/body field

-To write to long text field, be sure to specify the text format.
+To write to a long text field, be sure to specify the text format.

 ```php
 $text = 'this is some text to go in the body field';